ministryofjustice/JwtZendAuth/README.md

+> ## Repository abandoned
+>
+> This repository has moved to [ministryofjustice/jwt-laminas-auth](https://github.com/ministryofjustice/jwt-laminas-auth).

 # Zend Auth JWT module

 This module provides authentication storage via JWT

 ## Installation

 Composer require ministryofjustice/jwt-zend-auth

 Copy jwtzendauth.global.php to your autoload config directory and change the settings as appropriate.

 Enable the module JwtZendAuth in your application config